sjau/easysnap/README.md

 ### How to use

+1. Clone this repo or just fetch the easysnap script and make it executable.
 1. You need to a custom user property to the desired dataset.
 You can do this by `zfs set easysnap:hourly="240:200" pool/path/to/dataset`, where
    * `easysnap:hourly` is the property name.
 The mandatory part is the `easysnap` one and the custom one is the `hourly` one.
 Instead of `hourly` you can provide any string, but common ones would be `frequent`, `hourly`, `daily`, `weekly`, `monthly` because they can easily be scripted to run by cron or systemd timers.
 But as said, you can provide any optional string.
    * `240:200` indicates that it should keep 240 snapshots and give a notices when there's less than 200GB free space on the pool.
 The free space notice is optional, so you could also just use `200`.
 Instead for a positive number of snapshots you could also use `-1` (unlimited snapshots) or `0` (remove all easysnap:xxx snapshots) or set it to `false` (don't make any snapshots/changes).